 But as oil prices threaten to fall below $40 a barrel after nearly five years of stability at around $110, economists have warned that 2015 could be when it all crashes and burns.
-While the rest of the world rejoices at the reduced cost of heating their homes or filling their cars, energy export-dependent regions like Texas have been hit by significant revenue shortfalls.
+While the rest of the world rejoices at the reduced cost of heating their homes or filling their cars, energy-export-dependent regions like Texas have been hit by significant revenue shortfalls.

-“While the overall US economy is going to be affected in a positive way by the fall in oil prices (see Fig. 1) – household income will rise overall – in places like Texas, the impact is certainly going to be negative”, said Paul Dales, senior US economist at Capital Economics.
+“While the overall US economy is going to be affected in a positive way by the fall in oil prices (see Fig 1) – household income will rise overall – in places like Texas, the impact is certainly going to be negative,” said Paul Dales, a senior US economist at Capital Economics.
 “This is simply because so much of their money is dependent on the oil industry.
 Employment will likely fall, household income will shrink, there’s going to be fewer jobs and it’ll hit the housing market too.”

-The oil and natural gas industry makes up a significant chunk of the US economy: it contributes around $1.2trn to GDP per year and supports over 9.3 million permanent jobs, either directly within the sector, or as a result of the multiplier effect on local economies, according to a study by the Perryman Group.
+The oil and natural gas industry makes up a significant chunk of the US economy: it contributes around $1.2trn to GDP per year and supports more than 9.3 million permanent jobs, either directly within the sector or as a result of the multiplier effect on local economies, according to a study by the Perryman Group.
 And that multiplier effect is not to be underestimated – the American Petroleum Institute found that each direct job in the oil and natural gas industry supported approximately 2.7 jobs elsewhere in the US economy in 2011.

 From boom to bust

 The luxury homes market has been thriving in Texas for years, particularly in areas with a high concentration of well-paid energy sector jobs.
 Wealthy Houston residents purchased 1,194 homes valued at $1m or higher in 2014, up from 688 five years prior and a 13 percent increase from 2013, according to a report by the Texas Association of Realtors.
 While the highly skilled, highly paid jobs are the safest in case of a downturn, instability is bound to be on the minds of potential buyers.
-For example, a buyer eyeing a $3m property may opt for a $1m property, as a safer option.
+For example, a buyer eyeing a $3m property may opt for a $1m property instead, as a safer option.